kit-algo/domjudge/doc/manual/install-judgehost.rst

 The judgedaemon compiles and executes submissions inside a chroot environment for security reasons.
 By default it mounts parts of a prebuilt chroot tree read-only during this judging process (using the script ``lib/judge/chroot-startstop.sh``).
-This is needed to support languages that require access to interpreters or support libraries at runtime, for example Java, C#, and any interpreted languages like Python, Perl, Shell script, etc.
+The chroot needs to contain the compilers, interpreters and support libraries that are needed at compile- and at runtime for the supported languages.

 This chroot tree can be built using the script ``bin/dj_make_chroot``.
 On Debian and Ubuntu the same